 The prior statute allowed members to vote by written ballot.
 Under the current statute, corporate members can also take action by consent, unless a corporation's Articles or Bylaws specify that a members' meeting is necessary to take an action.
-If, in taking an action by consent, the corporation complies with the meeting-by-email rules described above, the requirement that all members entitled to vote must vote to get consent do not apply.
-Rather, all members voting must consent.
-This in effect means that nonvoting members are deemed to consent.
+In order to take action by consent, there must be one or more written consents describing the action taken, signed by all the members entitled to vote on the action, and delivered to the corporation for inclusion in the minutes or filing with the corporate records.
+To avoid the requirement of unanimous consent of all voting members, if the corporation complies with the meeting-by-email rules described above, the requirement that all members entitled to vote must vote to get consent does not apply.